hbina/hbina.github.io/content/blogs/states_of_computation.md

 This is why Haskell does away with almost all syntax to function application (the only thing that matters really is the position).
 This makes Haskell's implementation of this concept a lot more compact.

+One thing to notice is that we didn't have to perform any check on the behavior that "division by 0 is bad" anywhere in `multiplication`.
+The error handling is done automatically and we only concern ourselves with the details to implement multiplication.

 ## State Monad